Board of Health Meeting Documents

 • External Resource Limitation (External financial, material, or internal support limitations occurred with partnerships, collaborations, funding, or regulations)

-It is important to note that reporting reflects a summary of progress made on interventions based on the predetermined milestones for the intervention.
+It is important to note that reporting reflects a snapshot summary of progress made on interventions based on the predetermined milestones for the intervention for this quarter.
 This does not necessarily represent the amount or scope of work captured under each program.

 Operational Plan Status Summary